parmsam/r-learning-paths/README.md

 # learning-paths
-Learning paths for R programmers
+Learning paths for R programmers.
+You can click on each node for the resource link.

 ## Books
 ```mermaid